MasterSacquet/SHIA/README.md

 During the dialog, the DialogManager is retrieving the possible answers of a question for adding the corresponding buttons to the interface.

-The DialogManager expects to find audio files in the Resources folder with file names corresponding to questions' id.
+The DialogManager expects to find pre-recorded audio files in the Resources folder (with file names corresponding to questions' id) in order to produce the agent's audio responses.
-However, it is possible now to use OpenMary as well.
+However, it is also possible to use OpenMary as well for real-time text-to-speech.

+## The real-time voice (GPT4all and Whisper) dialog manager
+Additionnally, there is also a VoiceDialogManager class which is implemented to serve as a demo for integrating modern AI solutions for Speech-To-Text and LLMs.
+This class uses Macoron plugins [GPT4ALL.Unity](https://github.com/Macoron/gpt4all.unity) and [WHISPER.Unity](https://github.com/Macoron/whisper.unity).
+The resulting dialog is quite slow and imprecise, because everything runs on the computer, but it can be used as a starting point to integrate online, more precise and faster solutions.
+Please note that the models are not distributed here and should be retrieved by following Macoron's instructions on his respective repositories.

 # Credits

 Original 3D Model from [Mike Alger](https://mikealger.com/portfolio/avatar#top), prerendered animations from [Mixamo](https://www.mixamo.com)

 Thanks to Julien Saunier for the OpenMary integration